 We know you will ask…Cost…around $10K for what we did.
 Ok, pick your jaw up off the floor as we feel the money was well spent and it protects the car while on the trailer as well as when just driving.
 And boy is it a looker!
 On top of that, is it really easy to keep clean!

 Photos are Before, During, and then After.
 Click To Enlarge

 Hey All…We want to be sure to give credit where credit is due thus want to send out a special THANKS to our Aluma dealer, Lone Star Trailers in Lacy-Lakeview TX.
 This “Mom and Pop” trailer dealer was so very helpful to the point of allowing us to come out to the location with a loaner Model X to “fit” us to the perfect trailer.
 They spent the time we needed to be sure we had the right trailer for the right reasons.
 They also have a location named APC Trailers in Tucson AZ.
 They are worth the call if you are in need as not only did we get great service, but the pricing was worth the 1.5 hour drive to go see them.

-So if you are finding yourself in need of a trailer or car detailing, please give them a call and please by all means, tell them we said hello.
+So if you are finding yourself in need of a trailer, please give them a call and please by all means, tell them we said hello.

 Of course we did a video on the trailer talking some on why we did this and of course showing how it loads and unloads.
 Here you go!